eriellebancolita017/eriellebancolita017/README.md

 As a senior front end developer, focused on customer satisfaction, I manage all aspects of web development from concept to requirements definition, design, development, launch, maintenance, and user support.
 I enjoy the client-facing role and working closely with team members to produce high-quality deliverables.

-- 🔭 I’m currently working on Upwork (full-time freelancer)
+- 🔭 I’m currently looking for a job
 - 🌱 I’m currently learning Solana, Rust

 <img align="right" width="400" alt="GIF" src="https://blog.cloudlayer.io/content/images/2020/12/coding-freak.gif"/>